sf-wdi-22-23/angular-ui-router-lab/README.md

 4. Use a template file instead of a string:
     * Change `template: 'Home!'` to `templateUrl: '/templates/wines-index.html'`
     * Refresh, you should see the content of `/templates/wines-index.html`.

-5. Set up a controller:
-    * It's time to attach a template to a specific controller, all we have to do is modify our route so that it looks like this:
+    * Change it back to `template: 'Home!'` for now so it's easy to keep the routes straight.

+5. Associate a state with a controller and a template file:
+    * Let's see how we can attach a template to a specific controller.
+First, add a new `/wines-index` state in the `$stateProvider`:
+            `app.js`
+        ``` javascript
+            app.config(function($locationProvider, $stateProvider, $urlRouterProvider){
+              $stateProvider
+              .state('wines-index', {
+                // need to fill this in!
+              })

+            })
+        ```
+    * All we have to do now is fill in this new state.
+Add the `wines-index.html` template, the url `"/wines"`, and the name of the controller we want to use.
+The `'wines-index'` state should now look like this:

         `app.js`
         ``` javascript